Is it Really Fall Until You Visit Gull Meadow Farms?

-Shows run every two hours at the Porkchopville Raceway, but will be cancelled if the weather is too hot for the animals.
+Shows run every two hours at the Porkchopville Raceway, but will be canceled if the weather is too hot for the animals.
 The pigs are rewarded with donuts for their efforts.

 5 – Take a Scenic Wagon Ride

-While many have taken the wagons to reach another spot on the farm, Gull Meadow has upped their wagon game this year with a more scenic tour.
-The new ride features a tour through the woods.
+While many have taken the wagons to reach another spot on the farm, Gull Meadow upped their wagon game in 2021, adding a more scenic tour.
+The ride features a tour through the woods.

 Note: Wagons are handicap accessible; let the tractor drivers know and they will make sure everyone can ride.

 6 – Get Lost in the Corn Maze

-Like many local orchards, Gull Meadow Farms updates their corn maze theme annually.
-For 2021, their five-acre’s maze theme is Your Life Matters.
+Like many local orchards, Gull Meadow Farms updates its corn maze theme annually.
+For 2022, the maze theme is Bee Kind.

 Corn Mazes at Gull Meadow Farms

-5-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
-Available for additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).
+6-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
+Available for an additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).